-In 1994, a unique partnership was formed between The South Bend Center for the Homeless and The Montessori Academy at Edison Lakes.
+In 1994, a unique partnership was formed between The South Bend Center for the Homeless and The Montessori Academy.
 Because of this partnership, a unique early childhood program now serves children at the Center by integrating Montessori philosophy, methodology, and materials with the special needs and gifts of homeless children ages 3 to 6.

 Children who come through the door of this special classroom have experienced the extremes of human existence: hunger, poverty, abuse, homelessness, and neglect.
 For many, this classroom serves as the backdrop for their first experience with the realization that they can work to meet their own needs:

 with the limits and self-discipline that make society thrive,